slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ...]]
 ```

 The embedding_output is the result of the embedding layer for a given input sequence.
-Revisiting document 1, we see that each value from the embedding layer is mapped to a word in that document:
+For Document 1, we see that each value from the embedding layer is mapped to a word in that document:

 ```
 [[[-4.98422384e-02  5.66009432e-03] --> 'This'